 Since we understand that any new enterprise has to be flexible and open to unexpected shifts, there are a few principles that are foundational to FGFC from its inception.
 We hold these as core guiding principles/values:

 - Collective ownership

-- Located in Southeast Raleigh
+- Location in Southeast Raleigh

-- The majority of the leadership lives in Southeast Raleigh
+- Leadership majority lives in Southeast Raleigh

 Voluntary and Open Membership Cooperatives are voluntary organizations, open to all people able to use its services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.